alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     // Bind: Chain operation (TSuccess -> Result<U, TError>)
     public Result<U, TError> Bind<U>(Func<TSuccess, Result<U, TError>> f)
     {
-        if (IsSuccess)
+        // No magic: This is just the "if (success)" check abstracted into a method. if (IsSuccess)
         {
             return f(_value);